svartalfarqc/dungeon-synth-image-processor/README.md

 1. The app automatically uses vectorized processing for images > 1MP
 2. Preview generation is optimized for 400x400 display
 3. Full-resolution processing maintains original quality
-4. HEIC files are automatically converted to RGB during processing
+4. Images are automatically converted to RGB during processing

 ## Dependencies